List of The Young and the Restless characters introduced in the 1980s: David Kimble

 David then framed Danny for cocaine possession to get them off his tail, but all charges were eventually dropped.
 Soon after, Danny and Cricket married.
 Feeling betrayed and infuriated, a crazed Nina welcomed David home by shooting him five times.
 David survived, but pretended to be paralyzed, and Nina was arrested for attempted murder.
 While on the witness stand, Nina testified that she shot David out of self-defense because she was convinced that he wanted to kill her and Phillip.
 Her emotional testimony moved the jury and she was found not guilty.
 Meanwhile, David stole a body from the morgue, planted it in his hospital bed, and set it on fire to fake his own death.
 David coerced a plastic surgeon to make him look like David Hasselhoff.
 Instead, the surgeon carved the word "killer" on his forehead and fled while David was under the anesthetic.
 David returned to Genoa City as "Jim Adams" with makeup on his forehead, hair dyed gray, a mustache and a Southern accent.
 He romanced and married Nina's mother, Flo Webster, and manipulated Nina into changing her will so that he and Flo would be co-beneficiaries in the event of Nina's death.
 In 1991, Nina, Danny and Cricket attended a masquerade ball charity event, and David showed up dressed in the same costume as Danny (a wolf) intending to kill them all.
 But David's former mistress, Diane, learned of his plan and replaced the bullets in his gun with wax ones.
 When David cornered the trio in a maze outdoors, they were in on it and convinced David that he had shot and killed all three.
 While David was being pursued by the police and private detective Paul Williams, he ducked into a garbage chute and was then fatally mutilated by a garbage compactor.

+In 2022, Charlie Mason from Soaps She Knows placed David 22nd on his list of the best 25 characters from The Young and the Restless, calling him the "antithesis" of Traci Abbott (Beth Maitland) and a "manipulative monster" who "enjoyed a reign of terror that didn't end until he made the mistake—the hilariously appropriate mistake!—of trying to avoid his comeuppance by hiding in a garbage compactor and giving "trashed" a whole new meaning!".